 The presence of an aortic aneurysm can be determined through an X-Ray, Ultrasound, CT (Computed Tomography) Scan, MRA (Magnetic Resonance Angiogram), Echocardiogram, or Angiogram.

-The Board Certified Vascular Surgeons at The Vein & Vascular Institute of Riverview can quickly and easily determine if you have started to develop an aortic aneurysm through a simple vascular screening.
+The Board Certified Vascular Surgeons at The Vein and Vascular Institute of Riverview can quickly and easily determine if you have started to develop an aortic aneurysm through a simple vascular ultrasound.

 We will be able to identify its exact location, its size, whether or not it is growing, how fast it is growing and we will also determine if there are any aortic dissections or blood clots associated with the aneurysm.

 Depending on many factors regarding the aneurysm, including its size, rate of growth as well as the medical history and age of the patient, the most appropriate treatment will be determined.

-Most often, our vascular specialists are able to use minimally invasive techniques to treat the aneurysm in our Nationally Accredited Vascular Laboratory at our Riverview vascular clinic.
+Most often, our vascular specialists are able to use minimally invasive techniques to treat aortic aneurysm in our outpatient endovascular surgery suite at our Riverview vascular clinic.

-Our vascular surgeons have staff privileges at major local hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.
+Our vascular surgeons have staff privileges at major area hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.

-To schedule a vascular consultation with one of the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Riverview, give us a call at (813) 999-3992 because if left untreated, aneurysms can rupture and take your life.
+To schedule a vascular consultation with one of the Board Certified Vascular Surgeons at The Vein and Vascular Institute of Riverview, give us a call at (813) 999-3992 because if left untreated, aneurysms can rupture and take your life.